gpoore/bespon_py/README.rst

 At the moment, only dumping in indentation-style syntax is possible.
 Support for other styles may be added in the future.
-Only dicts, lists, Unicode strings, floats, ints, bools, and None are currently supported for dumping.
+Only dicts, lists, Unicode strings, byte strings, floats, ints, bools, and ``None`` are currently supported for dumping.